Nest Learning 2nd Generation vs. Nest Learning 3rd Generation

 You will find that the Nest Learning 1st Gen all the way to the latest model, the 3rd Gen have the same sensors.
 Nest included temperature sensors, humidity sensors, near-field and far-field sensors, and ambient light.
 What’s important here is to note that the 1st Gen and 2nd Gen models offer quite some good accuracy but the 3rd Gen Nest is the real deal.
 It has 10 temperature settings for more accuracy.

 What platforms are these models compatible with?
-This is another area where the 1st, 2nd and 3rd Gen Nest Learning are all similar.
+This is another area where the Nest Gen 2 and Gen 3 are similar.
 They are all compatible with the same Third Party platforms including Alexa, Google Assistant, Google Now, Skybell HD, August Home and so on.

 Just for the record, all these models don’t work with Apple’s HomeKit and Siri.
 The explanation for this is rather simple; Apple is Google’s rival and now that Google bought Nest, there’s no way it would allow Nest to support HomeKit or Siri which are Apple’s products.